embercsi/ember-csi/README.md

 ## Starting the plugin

-Once we have installed `cinderlib-csi` and required dependencies (for the backend and for the connection type) we just have to run the `cinderlib-csi` service with a user that can do passwordless sudo:
+Once we have installed `ember-csi` and required dependencies (for the backend and for the connection type) we just have to run the `ember-csi` service with a user that can do passwordless sudo:

 ```
-    $ cinderlib-csi
+    $ ember-csi
 ```

 ## Testing the plugin

-There are several examples of running the CSI cinderlib driver in the `examples` directory both for a baremetal deployment and a containerized version of the driver.
+There are several examples of running the Ember CSI plugin in the `examples` directory both for a baremetal deployment and a containerized version of the driver.

 In all cases we have to run the plugin first before we can test it, and for that we have to check the configuration provided as a test before starting the plugin.
 By default all examples run the service on port 50051.

 ### Baremetal

-For example to test with the LVM driver on our development environment we can just run the following commands from the root of the `cinderlib-csi` project:
+For example to test with the LVM driver on our development environment we can just run the following commands from the root of the `ember-csi` project:

 *Note*: The iscsi IP addresses are auto-assigned in the [lvm](examples/baremetal/lvm) env file.
 You may change these IP addresses if desired:

 ```
     $ cd tmp
-    $ sudo dd if=/dev/zero of=cinder-volumes bs=1048576 seek=22527 count=1
+    $ sudo dd if=/dev/zero of=ember-volumes bs=1048576 seek=22527 count=1
-    $ lodevice=`sudo losetup --show -f ./cinder-volumes`
+    $ lodevice=`sudo losetup --show -f ./ember-volumes`
     $ sudo pvcreate $lodevice
-    $ sudo vgcreate cinder-volumes $lodevice
+    $ sudo vgcreate ember-volumes $lodevice
     $ sudo vgscan --cache
     $ cd ../examples/baremetal
     $ ./run.sh lvm
-    py27 develop-inst-nodeps: /home/geguileo/code/reuse-cinder-drivers/cinderlib-csi
+    py27 develop-inst-nodeps: /home/geguileo/code/ember-csi
     py27 installed: ...
     ___ summary ___
       py27: skipped tests
       congratulations :)
-    Starting cinderlib CSI v0.0.2 (cinderlib: v0.2.1, cinder: v11.1.2.dev5, CSI spec: v0.2.0)
+    Starting Ember CSI v0.0.2 (cinderlib: v0.2.1, cinder: v11.1.2.dev5, CSI spec: v0.2.0)
     Supported filesystems are: fat, ext4dev, vfat, ext3, ext2, msdos, ext4, hfsplus, cramfs, xfs, ntfs, minix, btrfs
     Running backend LVMVolumeDriver v3.0.0
     Debugging is OFF